cicirello/jacoco-badge-generator/README.md

 any files listed in the `jacoco-csv-file` input that do not exist, for your inspection in the workflow run.

+### `fail-if-coverage-less-than`

+This input enables directing the action to fail the workflow run if the computed coverage is less than a minimum.
+The default is 0, effectively disabling the option.
+You can specify it as either a floating point value in the interval 0.0 to 1.0, or as a percent (with or without the percent sign).
+For example, all of the following are equivalent: `fail-if-coverage-less-than: 0.6`, `fail-if-coverage-less-than: 60`, or `fail-if-coverage-less-than: "60%"`.
+Note that in the last case, you need the quotes due to the percent sign.
+Values greater than 1 are assumed percents.

+### `fail-if-branches-less-than`

+This input enables directing the action to fail the workflow run if the computed branches coverage is less than a minimum.
+The default is 0, effectively disabling the option.
+You can specify it as either a floating point value in the interval 0.0 to 1.0, or as a percent (with or without the percent sign).
+For example, all of the following are equivalent: `fail-if-branches-less-than: 0.6`, `fail-if-branches-less-than: 60`, or `fail-if-branches-less-than: "60%"`.
+Note that in the last case, you need the quotes due to the percent sign.
+Values greater than 1 are assumed percents.

 ## Outputs